perguth/mozweekend_2015/README.md

 - :sparkles: What about the browser fingerprint?! @privacy
 - :sparkles: Default: disable third party cookies @ThomasWaldmann
 - :sparkles: Push culture forward by enabling crypto tools and device access.
+- :sparkles: Use Moxies `Convergence` model for extension signing. @security

 ## Community